thecannons/BaseBuilding-DayZ/README.md

 Base Building DayZ Project.
 This adds a building function in DayZ mod regardless of map.<br>

 **I will be providing minimal support for anyone modifying the existing code.
 If you have any questions, please message me on git or email me at daimyo21mods@gmail.com**
+**If anyone would like to script up an easier installation, I will post it on here if you do, I simply do not have time to do this.**

 ### RECOMMENDED TO GET STARTED ###